DevAgu93/da93_8080_invaders_emulator/readme.md

 The emulator expects a space invaders rom called "invaders.rom".
 If you find the rom split in multiple files (.h, .g, .f, .e) place them alongside the exe and execute the merge_roms.bat to create a .rom file.

-If you open the emulator normally, it will execute the normal game.
+If you open the emulator normally, it will execute the rom.
 If you use "tests" as argument, it will run the CPU tests instead.

+invaders.sound is a file containing the .wav sound files from http://www.brentradio.com/SpaceInvaders.htm

 CONTROLS: